marbl/canu/documentation/source/parameter-reference.rst

   Must be no smaller than minOverlapLength.

-  If set high enough, the gatekeeper module will halt as too many of the input reads have been discarded.
-Set :ref:`stopOnReadQuality <stopOnReadQuality>` to false to avoid this.
+  If set high enough, the gatekeeper module will claim there are errors in the input reads, as too many of the input reads have been discarded.
+As long as there is sufficient coverage, this is not a problem.
+See :ref:`stopOnReadQuality <stopOnReadQuality>` and :ref:`stopOnLowCoverage <stopOnLowCoverage>`

 .. _minOverlapLength: